garrandall/popular-music-data/tracks/marry-you-glee-cast.md

 I think I wanna marry you.

 Oh
-I'll go get a ring let the choir bells sing like oooh, So whatcha wanna do?
+I'll go get a ring let the choir bells sing like oh, So whatcha wanna do?
 Let's just run girl.